 Exchange Student, Electrical Engineering (2005)

 Charlie's main research interest is developing microfluidic platforms for point-of-care diagnostics.
 Besides research, he enjoys to cycle, play soccer and tennis, and dance ballroom.

-One-Step Point-of-Care Quantitative Nucleic Acid Detection Based on Digital Plasma Separation [BPN679]
+Digital Plasma Separation for One-Step Quantitative Nucleic Acid Detection [BPN679]

 We propose a one-step diagnostic device using isothermal nucleic acid detection to detect infectious diseases.